Skip to content

 I thought the same way for many years.

-Me and my wife both became shocked.
+My wife and I both became shocked.

 Well, this is only my reporting, not a judgement, maybe they became addicted to facebook and couldn’t comprehend its caustic effects in their lives.